 Customizable actions and workflows

-The best platforms give you a flexible prompt editor to control the AI’s tone of voice and personality.
+The best platforms give you a flexible prompt editor to control the AI's tone of voice and personality.
 More importantly, they provide a workflow engine that lets you set up custom actions.
 This could be anything from calling an external API to check an order status in Shopify, updating specific ticket fields based on its content, or automatically escalating a high-priority bug to the right person.
-This level of customization is what turns a simple chatbot into a real automation tool.

 Powerful simulation and gradual rollout

-That’s why a good simulation mode is so important.
-Look for a tool that lets you test your AI setup on thousands of your actual past Jira tickets.
+That's why a good simulation mode is so important.
+Look for a tool that lets you test your AI setup on your actual past Jira tickets.
 This lets you see its responses, get an accurate forecast of its automation rate, and adjust its behavior in a safe, risk-free environment.

 Comparing Jira AI copilot tools and pricing

-Feature | Atlassian Intelligence | Marketplace Apps (Example) | eesel AI |
+| Feature | Atlassian Intelligence | Marketplace Apps (Example) | eesel AI |

-Pricing Model | Bundled in Jira plans (Standard+), based on AI credits per user. | Typically per-user, per-month subscription. | Based on monthly AI interactions, not users.
+| Pricing Model | Bundled in Jira plans (Standard+), based on AI credits per user. | Typically per-user, per-month subscription. | Based on monthly AI interactions, not users.
 No per-resolution fees. |

-Knowledge Sources | Primarily Atlassian ecosystem (Jira, Confluence). | Limited to Jira data. | 100+ integrations (Jira, Zendesk, GDocs, Slack, etc.). |
+| Knowledge Sources | Deeply integrated into Jira and Confluence. | Focused primarily on Jira data. | 100+ integrations (Jira, Zendesk, GDocs, Slack, etc.). |

-Custom Actions | Limited to pre-defined functions. | Varies by app, often very specific. | Fully customizable actions and API calls. |
+| Custom Actions | Reliable, pre-defined functions. | Varies by app, often very specific. | Fully customizable actions and API calls. |

-Simulation | Not available. | Not typically offered. | Powerful bulk simulation on past tickets. |
+| Simulation | Integrated platform testing features. | Specific to individual app settings. | Powerful bulk simulation on past tickets. |

-Transparency | Cost is tied to your Jira plan and user count. | Predictable per user, but costs stack with multiple apps. | Transparent, predictable plans.
+| Transparency | Included in your Jira plan and user count. | Predictable per user, costs vary by app. | Transparent, predictable plans.
 Monthly options available. |

 This video demonstrates how Atlassian Intelligence can be used to generate stories and subtasks, showcasing a key feature of a Jira AI copilot.